 With access to and from the river this is a perfect overnight stop for canoeists, or holiday spot for walkers and fishermen.
 There is a pontoon for mooring if you arrive by river (direct access from river to the terrace) or safe off-road parking if you arrive by more conventional transport.
 For cyclists we have plenty of safe of road parking for your bikes and we are going stopping off point for those going from Lands End to John O’Groats.
 Ideal for families, small parties and anyone young at heart.

-We offer a large family room (one queen-size plus two singles) with ensuite bathroom and views of the river, a double suite overlooking the garden and a garden annex room.
+We offer a large family room (one queen-size plus one daybed and one trundle bed) with ensuite shower-room and views of the river, a double en-suite overlooking the garden and a garden annex room.

 The house is full of books, art and (often) music.
 Just a place to relax, be yourself and eat great home-cooked food.
-Breakfast and evening meals are provided by Polly who retrained as a Chef after years in marketing.
+Breakfast is provided by Polly who retrained as a Chef after years in marketing.
 Enjoy locally sourced food and homemade bread in the Conservatory overlooking the River Wye.
-We are happy to provide a pack-lunch for your onward journey.

-You’ll meet our very friendly, young Cockerton called Bea, two cats, two doves and our offspring of varying ages.
+You’ll meet our very friendly, young Cocker Spaniel / Beddlington Terrier cross called Bea, our Tonkinese cat called Doodle and our offspring of varying ages.

 We pride ourselves on being friendly and informal.
 Children very welcome.
-Well behaved pets can come too.
-Rooms from £65 a night..
+Well behaved pets can come too for an extra £10 each.

-We are really proud to have been chosen to be A Sawday’s Special Place to stay and wear our badge with pride.
+We are really proud to have been awarded a Silver Medal for Green Tourism.
 We are also Airbnb hosts.

 East Friars Residents